salomon73/salomon73.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my webpage!
-I graduated from [EPFL](https://www.epfl.ch/en/) with a Master of Science in Theoretical Physics.
-I specialized in Plasma Physics, Quantum Physics and Astrophysics.
-I did my master's thesis at the Princeton Plasma Physics Laboratory ([PPPL](https://www.pppl.gov)) under the supervision of Dr. Stuart R. Hudson.
-You can find the thesis PDF in the section [misc. works](https://salomon73.github.io/misc.%20works/).

-I am now a doctoral assistant at the Swiss Plasma Center [SPC](https://www.epfl.ch/research/domains/swiss-plasma-center/).
-In my research, I focus mainly on runaway electrons in tokamaks.
-Among other things, I am working on their modelling and their mitigation.
-In addition, I have a strong interest for stellarators, their design and optimization through work on the vacuum field and the magnetic coils.
-I also worked on trapped electron clouds in gyrotrons.
-Check out the Projects section to learn more about ongoing or future research.
+I am a doctoral assistant at the Swiss Plasma Center [SPC](https://www.epfl.ch/research/domains/swiss-plasma-center/).
+In my research, I focus mainly on the theory of bremsstrahlung, runaway electrons, and stellarator coil design.
+I am also fond of math, in particular differential geometry and differential geometry, and their potential applications to my field.

 Below, you can find links to my Linkedin, GitHub and Orcid pages.
-Don't forget to check out the repositories section on this webpage too!

-Salomon